xbkdf2819/Telegram-Members-Adder/README.md

 ### IMPORTANT: DONT TOUCH THE NUMBERS AND NUMBERS_BACKUP FILE!
 IF YOU WANT TO DELETE ACCOUNTS FROM THE APP THEN USE THE DELETE FUNCTION FROM THE main.pyc APP!

-More features will be added soon
+More features will be added soon.